Superjomn/superjomn.github.io/content/posts/count-parameters-in-llama.md

 -   \\(mlp=3\* d\_{model}\times d\_{ff}=135.27M\\)
 -   \\(norm=2\*d\_{model}=8.19M\\)

-And the count of the parameters is 6607.3M, which is aligned to the Transformers.
+And the count of the parameters is 6607.3M, which is aligned to the number from Transformers.

 ```python
 def count_llama_params(d_model, d_ff, n_tokens, n_layers):